 After years of traveling I have done many crazy things and some of the best adventures around the world, but the last year there was one thing that was still not ticked off on my travel-to-do-list and that was to experience a vanlife trip.
 Driving around in a van, free to go wherever, free to stay wherever and live a simple but happy life was what I was dreaming of doing.
 Finally this dream was becoming reality and I flew to Portugal to pick up a van for my Portugal road trip.

 Yes I have seen the luxury side of traveling with me staying in the most exclusive resorts in Maldives, but I have also been sleeping in a lot of hostels over the years sharing a room with 20 other people.
 I always say I am an uncomplicated traveler and you can literally put me anywhere and I will deal with it as any other adventure.

 Over the years I learned how to travel the world with low budget and one thing I had been preaching in my articles is to buy a van, drive it around a country and sell it at the end of the trip.
 I am still dreaming of doing this in the US and Canada some day.
 This time though I ended up in an Indie Campers van for a Portugal road trip.
 My first vanlife experience for a week.

 After a freezing week in Edinburg and London I welcomed the warm winter sun in the South of Europe with open arms.
 Porto was the port of entry of my 83th country as it was my first visit to Portugal, the country with the most beautiful language.
 Yes, yes I want to learn Portuguese, so now I am looking for a Brazilian girlfriend.
 Sign up now… LOL :)

-Before I picked up the van I had 1 day to explore this cool city and meet my travel buddy for this week @nikkivandesanden.
-Porto was a cool city to stroll around and seriously a place I would love to go back to.
+Before I picked up the van I had 1 day to explore the city.
+Porto was a cool place to stroll around and seriously a city I would love to go back to.